 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Saucier is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Saucier is a town of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Saucier who work in sales jobs (23.42%), healthcare (12.66%), and office and administrative support (11.39%).
+Overall, Saucier is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Saucier who work in personal care services (22.44%), sales jobs (15.09%), and office and administrative support (8.90%).

-The per capita income in Saucier in 2010 was $15,367, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $61,468 for a family of four.
+The per capita income in Saucier in 2018 was $19,305, which is middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $77,220 for a family of four.
 However, Saucier contains both very wealthy and poor people as well.

-Saucier is a somewhat ethnically-diverse town.
 The people who call Saucier home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Saucier residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Saucier include German, English, French, and Norwegian.
+The greatest number of Saucier residents report their race to be White.
+Important ancestries of people in Saucier include Irish, English, Italian, French, and German.

 The most common language spoken in Saucier is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Italian and African languages.